zwerg1395/home-assistant-wazuh-agent/README.md

 # Home Assistant Magic add-on repository (fork)

 This repository contains magical addons.
-This is a fork of `akrhin/home-assistant-magic` maintained by Anonymoesje.
+This is a fork of `Akrhin/home-assistant-wazuh-agent` maintained by Akrhin/home-assistant-wazuh-agent.
 This fork is additionally maintained by Akrhin.

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fhome-assistant%2Faddons-example)